Asia-Pacific Economic Cooperation Business Travel Card

 How to apply and renew

-Currently, 19 of the 21 participating APEC economies issue ABTCs to their qualifying citizens.
-These foreign ABTC holders are able to enter Canada using designated APEC lines, or by using the Special Services/Crew Counter, at eight major international airports in the following cities:
+Currently, 19 of the 21 participating APEC countries issue ABTCs.
+Foreign cardholders can enter Canada using designated APEC lines, or by using the Special Services/Crew Counter, at eight major international airports in the following cities:

 When using designated APEC lines to enter Canada, foreign ABTC holders will be required to: